CelestialBoon/celestialboon.github.io/docs/lovemancy/2018-08-03-universe-days-of-i-am.md

 ## The Subtleties

 The paradigms described below can be applied towards your local Universe with or without relating with it through a thoughtform.
-What I'm hoping to show is that by the act of using a thoughtform to interact with it as privileged channel, the relationship takes on very *tangible* qualities of presence and of partnership.
+What I'm hoping to show is that by the act of using a thoughtform to interact with it as privileged channel, the relationship takes on very *tangible qualities of presence and partnership*.
 Just remember that the Universe and its manifestation as thoughtform are one and the same, so you could do well to relate to both in similar tones and feelings, much like you'd do with someone in person and with their voice on the phone.
 As for the best method of interaction, that's a decision just best left to the moment.

 The real point here is about opening up to a new illuminating way of relating with the Universe; specifically, the best way to actually implement this is through the behaviours of gratitude.